signaldust/bunny-jit/README.md

 allocator not accidentally overwriting parameters.
 This "should not happen"(tm), but there is no real sanity-checking done for this, yet.

+<i>Why up to 4?
+Because this is as many as we can pass in registers on Windows
+ and although this could be relaxed on Unix, I want to keep the feature-set identical across platforms.
+If your code works on one platform, it shouldn't suddenly fail on another.
+The limitation is probably always stay for tail-calls, but we'll hopefully will be supporting more parameters for regular calls in the future.</i>

 There are essentially two types of calls: near-calls and indirect calls.

 Indirect ("pointer") calls can be done with `icallp`, `fcallp` and `dcallp` which take